circleci/circleci-docs/jekyll/_cci2/workflows.md

 In the example, `filters` is set with the `branches` key and the `only` key with the branch name.
 Any branches that match the value of `only` will run the job.
 Branches matching the value of `ignore` will not run the job.
 See the [Sample Sequential Workflow config with Branching](https://github.com/CircleCI-Public/circleci-demo-workflows/blob/sequential-branch-filter/.circleci/config.yml) for a full example.

 ## Git Tag Job Execution

-Git tags must be declared in each job and in the workflow.
-CircleCI will not run a job for a Git tag unless some kind of `tags` filter is specified.
+CircleCI treats tag and branch filters differently when deciding **whether a job should run**

+1. For an branch push unaffected by any filters, we run the job.
+2. For an tag push unaffected by any filters, we skip the job.

+(2) means that in order for a job to run as a part of a tag push, it must have some kind of `filters` -> `tags` section, the same condition applies to all its transitively dependent jobs.

 The following `build` job example will run for all branches, and all tags, except those starting with `testing-`.

 ```
 workflows: